ProvableHQ/welcome/documentation/leo/03_language.md

 Users may also omit the visibility, in which case, Leo will default to `private`.

 Record data structures must contain the `owner` and `gates` components as shown below.
-When passing a record as input to a program function, the `_nonce: group`, component is also required (but it does not need to be declared in the Leo program).
+When passing a record as input to a program function, the `_nonce: group` component is also required (but it does not need to be declared in the Leo program).

 ```aleo showLineNumbers